IONA FLIES AWAY is a concert/storytelling/theater work in progress. A story of a girl from a family who becomes a woman because that's what happens.

 In addition to working with Kelly, Chris has also been doing a lot of corporate work locally, nationally and abroad, teaching and promoting the message of music and the importance of the bass.
 He considers himself immensely blessed to be able to have a career doing what he loves and gets great joy from giving back and sharing his talent with the world.

-An open studio showing of the work-in-process will be held at Old American Can Factory w/ Brooklyn arts exchange in Gowanus, Brooklyn on Saturday, November 18th @ 6p.
+An open studio showing of the work-in-process will be held at Brooklyn arts exchange on Sunday, February 11th @ 6p.

 This work was created, in part, through the Artist in Residence Program at BAX/Brooklyn Arts Exchange with support from the National Endowment for the Arts, New York State Council on the Arts, NYC Department of Cultural Affairs, Andrew W. Mellon Foundation, The Jerome Robbins Foundation and the Jerome Foundation.